Anytime you try to grow, chase a dream, or reach a goal, chances are, there will be times when you’ll feel like giving up.

 - Do you have to go into therapy?

-- Call Uncle Matti, who has experience in what you’re trying to accomplish?
+- Do you need to call Uncle Matti, who has experience in what you’re trying to accomplish?

 There are a good number of ways to move forward.